-- 1. English Language Arts (ELA)
+English Language Arts (ELA)

-- 2. Mathematics
+Mathematics

-- 3. Social Studies (optional)
+Social Studies (optional)

-- 4. Science (optional)
+Science (optional)

-- 5. Approaches to Learning
+Approaches to Learning

-- 6. Personal and Social Development
+Personal and Social Development

-- 7. Motor Skills (optional)
+Motor Skills (optional)

 Four of these domains (ELA, Math, Science, and Social Studies) are based on and aligned to the Georgia Performance Standards for kindergarten.
 There are also three non-academic domains that contribute to a student's readiness for first grade (Approaches to Learning, Personal and Social Development, and Motor Skills).
 The domains of Social Studies, Science, and Motor Skills are optional.
 Systems may require teachers to use GKIDS to collect and report information locally on student performance in these areas, but this data will not be part of the end-of-the-year report, and it is not required to be entered into the GKIDS Data Entry and Reporting web site unless required by the system.
-Systems have the option of requiring only some elements of Social Studies, Science, or Motor Skills to be assessed, all of the elements of these domains to be assessed, or none of the elements of these domains to be assessed.
+Systems have the option of requiring only some elements of Social Studies, Science, or Motor Skills to be assessed, all of the elements of these domains to be assessed.